NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 No member of the Board of Directors shall be liable to the Association, or any member, or any other person or persons, from any claim of any character resulting from any actions taken or any failure to take action in good faith and believed by them to be authorized by this Constitution or within their discretion or rights or powers conferred upon them by this Constitution.
 Each member of the Board of Directors shall be indemnified by the Association against expenses actually and necessarily incurred with the defense of any action; or proceeding in which he or she is made party by reason of his or her being or having been a member of the Board of Directors, except in relation to the matters to which the Director shall be adjudged in such action, suit, or proceeding to be liable for gross negligence or willful misconduct in the performance of his or her duties.

-Candidates who have been members of the Association for a minimum of three years are eligible for nomination.
+Candidates who have been members of the Association for a minimum of two years are eligible for nomination.
 The Committee shall ensure that the names of the nominees for each office are printed alphabetically on the ballot.

 All candidates for office shall be informed of the election results no later than one week prior to the Annual Meeting.
 Results of the election are to be announced to the general membership at the Annual Meeting.
 The new Officers will officially commence their terms at the end of the Annual Meeting.